Campus Safety

 to do so,

-• report crimes as lesser offenses than the victim perceive the crime to be,
+• report crimes as lesser offenses than the victim perceives the crime to be,

 • refrain from reporting crimes,